Pseudo-R-squared: 2CS by Cox and Snell

+where L_{M} and L_{0} are the likelihoods for the model being fitted and the null model, respectively.
+The Cox and Snell index corresponds to the standard R2 in case of a linear model with normal error.
+In certain situations, R2CS may be problematic as its maximum value is $1 - L_0^{2/n}$.
+For example, for logistic regression, the upper bound is $R^2_\text{CS}\leq0.75$ for a symmetric marginal distribution of events and decreases further for an asymmetric distribution of events.

 2N by Nagelkerke

 R2N, proposed by Nico Nagelkerke in a highly cited Biometrika paper, provides a correction to the Cox and Snell R2 so that the maximum value is equal to 1.
 Nevertheless, the Cox and Snell and likelihood ratio R2s show greater agreement with each other than either does with the Nagelkerke R2.
 Of course, this might not be the case for values exceeding 0.75 as the Cox and Snell index is capped at this value.
 The likelihood ratio R2 is often preferred to the alternatives as it is most analogous to R2 in linear regression, is independent of the base rate (both Cox and Snell and Nagelkerke R2s increase as the proportion of cases increase from 0 to 0.5) and varies between 0 and 1.